 tell everyone to be ready a half hour before they are needed so you have a buffer

 The lighting will set the mood for your whole event.
 You will spend so much time giving attention to every detail.
-Your ambiance will be perfect when illuminated properly.
-This really helps to bring everything together.
-Browse available options like wireless uplighting, centerpiece pinspots, wedding monogram lighting & more.
+There are so many options, especially when it comes to ballroom uplighting.

-keep extra stationary copies & scrapbook them as a wedding keepsake
+keep extra stationery copies & scrapbook them as a wedding keepsake

 While you are getting ready, the photographer will take some lovely wedding detail photos.
 It is important to bring extra copies and samples of your stationery (invitations, rsvp, save the dates, etc).
 This will also look great in your wedding video highlights as b-roll footage.

-serve mimosas as a fun getting ready drink early in your day
+serve mimosas as fun getting ready drinks early in your day

 remind those speaking to bring extra copies of their speech